selfrefactor/rambda/docs/README.md

 ### mergeRight

 It creates a copy of `target` object with overwritten `newProps` properties.
 Previously known as `R.merge` but renamed after Ramda did the same.
-It creates a copy of `target` object with overwritten `newProps` properties.
-Previously known as `R.merge` but renamed after Ramda did the same.

 <a title="redirect to Rambda Repl site" href="https://rambda.now.sh?const%20target%20%3D%20%7B%20'foo'%3A%200%2C%20'bar'%3A%201%20%7D%0Aconst%20newProps%20%3D%20%7B%20'foo'%3A%207%20%7D%0A%0Aconst%20result%20%3D%20R.mergeRight(target%2C%20newProps)%0A%2F%2F%20%3D%3E%20%7B%20'foo'%3A%207%2C%20'bar'%3A%201%20%7D">Try this <strong>R.mergeRight</strong> example in Rambda REPL</a>